 Third grade math students learn about rounding numbers.
 This card game has them facing off to flip two cards each and round the resulting number to the nearest 10.
 The one whose number is largest keeps all the cards.

-Learn more: Rounding Card Game at Adventures in Third Grade
+Learn more: Rounding Card Game

 16. Toss pom-poms for rounding practice

-Use adhesive stickers to label the wells of a mini muffin tin.
+Use adhesive stickers to label the wells of a mini-muffin tin.
 Then give kids a handful of pom-poms.
 They toss one into a well, then try to land a matching color into the appropriate number for rounding.
 For instance, if they throw a blue pom-pom into 98, they’d try to throw another blue one into 100.

-Learn more: Pom Pom Rounding at Amy Lemons
+Learn more: Pom-Pom Rounding

 17. Roll it and round it

-Use this free printable board to play Roll It! for more rounding practice.
+Use this free printable board to play Roll It for more rounding practice.
 Students roll three dice, then arrange them into a number.
 They round to the nearest 10 and mark it off on their board.
 The goal is to be the first to complete a row.

-18. Use LEGOs to learn fractions
+18. Use LEGO bricks to learn fractions

-In third grade math, students start learning fractions in earnest.
+In 3rd grade math, students start learning fractions in earnest.
 Playing with LEGO makes it fun!
 Kids draw cards and use colored bricks to represent the fraction shown.
 Check out even more ways to use LEGO bricks for math.

-Learn more: LEGO Fractions at JDaniel4’s Mom
+Learn more: LEGO Fractions

 19. Match up plastic eggs